MicrosoftDocs/win32/desktop-src/HyperV_v2/common-utilities-for-the-virtualization-samples-v2.md

 ---
-Description: 'The following utilities are used by some of the C# virtualization samples.' ms.assetid: 'EB0F305D-806D-4ACB-8024-3A6FB125629D'
+Description: The following utilities are used by some of the C# virtualization samples. ms.assetid: EB0F305D-806D-4ACB-8024-3A6FB125629D
-title: 'Common utilities for the virtualization samples (V2)'
+title: Common utilities for the virtualization samples (V2) ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Common utilities for the virtualization samples (V2)